 About Usu Zenkoji Temple

-- Ennin, also known as Jikaku Daishi, enshrines an Amida Buddha statue in a small structure he builds in Usu, thus becoming the founder of Usu Zenkoji Temple, according to a publication entitled Ezochi Ousuzan Zenkoji Engi [The History of Ousuzan Zenkoji in Ezochi], a publication designated as a national important cultural property.
+Tradition says that in 826, Ennin—also known as Jikaku Daishi—enshrined an Amida Buddha statue in a small structure he built in Usu, thus becoming the founder of Usu Zenkoji Temple.

 Usu Zenkoji TempleUsu-cho 124, Date, Hokkaido, 059-0151